MizaGBF/GBFPIB/readme.md

 2. Click the bookmarklet.
 If nothing happens, everything went well.
 3. Open `party.pyw` again.
 4. This time, click on the `Build Image` button.
-5. The script will repeat those instructions again.
-Press return again.
-6. If everything went well, the image should appear beside `party.pyw` under the name `party.png`.
+5. If everything went well, the image should appear beside `party.pyw` under the name `party.png`.
-7. If it didn't, something went wrong, probably at the step 2.
+6. If it didn't, something went wrong, probably at the step 2.
 ### Settings
 1. `Quality`: let you control the output size (default is 720p, up to 8K).
 2. `Disk Caching`: if enabled, downloaded images will be saved on disk (in the cache folder) for later uses.
 Delete the folder to reset its content.